henrybetts/swift-vulkan/README.md

 A natural Swift interface for Vulkan.

-It’s aim is to be a lightweight wrapper around Vulkan, yet remove many of the complexities of using the C API directly.
+Its aim is to be a lightweight wrapper around Vulkan, yet remove many of the complexities of using the C API directly.

 ## Overview
 - Generated from vk.xml